 Various studies have shown that the heavy metal gadolinium, which is often used in MRIs with contrast, remains in the body long after exposure.
 In fact, a 2015 study showed that it can stay in the body for up to 14 years.
 And a 2019 paper published in The Journal of Medical Toxicology loosely linked gadolinium deposits in the body with a variety of adverse symptoms.
-These revelations have caused an uproar, with countless individuals concerned and no longer wanting to receive MRIs with contrast, which can be essential for certain illnesses and conditions.
+Understandably, these revelations have caused countless individuals to feel concerned.

 There is hope yet: as of last November, a Stanford University-led team has started using AI to lower the amount of gadolinium needed in MRIs, while preserving diagnostic integrity.
 The team, led by electrical engineering PhD student Enhao Gong, used a cutting-edge artificial intelligence (AI) technique known as deep learning to help reduce the need for gadolinium use in MRI.
 They trained the AI algorithm using MR images from 200 patients who had been given MRI exams of varying contrasts, and compiled three image sets per patient: pre-contrast (no dose), low-dose (10% of the usual gadolinium dosage), and full-dose (100% of the usual gadolinium dosage).